digitalutsc/fullcalendar_solr/README.md

 ### Creating the Day View

 1. Create a view page.
+(The view should show indexed content)
+1. Select a display style.
+(One that is not FullCalendar Solr)
 1. Under `Advanced > Contextual Filter`, add a field containing a string date in YYYY-MM-DD format.
 This should be the same as the date field used in the year view.